Is there such a thing as a Stihl 096?

 Arborist Site has a longer thread.

-A few guys are looking at putting together a list of all Stihl chainsaws and ‘chopperfreak2k1’ states:
+In it, a few guys want to put together a list of all Stihl chainsaws, and ‘chopperfreak2k1’ states:

 The thread continues with JJuday commenting: